hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > As a composer would himself compare,
 >
-> And ev'n dispute with D'Egville or Aumer.
+> And even dispute with d'Egville or Aumer.
 >
 > Belinda.
 What! has he effrontery to advance,
 >
 > He can compose, or with those masters dance?
 >
 > Jemima.
-Though he may not excell Le Blond in flying,
+Though he may not excel le Blond in flying,
 >
 > He'll beat him, aye, and all the world, in lying:
 >
 > Not sylph like Ronzi's light fantastic toe,
 >
-> Nor classic Julia, nor agile Le Gros,
+> Nor classic Julia, nor agile le Gros,
 >
 > Nor even Noblet's pure attic grace,
 >